 Surfing is a cool sport.
 All the adrenaline rush and the danger which comes with it, makes it a thrilling sport.
 Sri Lanka is a surfing destination in Asia.
-Arugam Bay takes top spot for surfers who come down to this tiny island in the Indian Ocean.
+Arugam Bay takes the top spot for surfers who come down to this tiny island in the Indian Ocean.

-It would be fair to call it the surfing hub of Sri Lanka and the first ever International Surfing Competition was held in 2004 by the International Surfing Association(ISA).
-They came back in 2005, even after the devastating tsunami that destroyed many parts of the land, so that it would give the local economy a big boost.
+It would be fair to call it the surfing hub of Sri Lanka, and the first-ever International Surfing Competition was held in 2004 by the International Surfing Association(ISA).
+They came back in 2005, even after the devastating tsunami that destroyed many parts of the land so that it would give the local economy a big boost.

 How to get here